mlmentorship/mlmentorship.github.io/about.md

 ---
 layout: media
-title: About
+title: ML mentorship program
 permalink: /about/
 ---

 ## ML Mentorship program

 Machine learning mentorship program and this blog have been established in order to help people that are trying to enter machine learning / data science from STEM fields.
 The aim of ML mentorship is to provide guidance in what to focus on in terms of learning,  direct participants' efforts toward projects with more return on invested time, and advise on ML problem formulation and problem solving.
-The program is structured in a funnel of three streams listed below all of which will be provided with support from a community of peers and a advisorship from a mentor.
+The ultimate goal is for participants to find a ML/DS related job in the industry and advance their careers.
+The program is structured in three streams listed below, all of which will be provided with support from a community of peers and advisorship from a mentor.
 [More details comming soon]

+### Program focus on writing and sharing

+Writing is consistently a very big part of the process of learning, finding a job, and career growth especially in ML/DS as it can solidify your learnings, and get visibility to your work.
+I encourage everyone in the program to take personal notes in your learning journey.
+These notes will become handy when it's time to prepare for interviews and help your think about ideas for writing helpful blog post.

+Google is your best friend in your learning journey, and you have to constantly google things to learn and understand them.
+As you are searching, make note of the things where you haven't found a good resource for.
+Those are great candidates for writing helpful blog posts.
+When you think you have an idea for a blog post or enough content, discuss with me and I’ll try help guide you in writing your post.
+If you are intersted in getting more visibility for your post, we can discuss editing your blog post and cross-posting it on the MLmentorship blog.
+This will give your work visibility.you’ll also also learn how to work with github, submit a PR request, and contribute to another repository.
+You’ll be building your portfolio along the way which helps your job searchLet’s aim for everyone writing at least 1 blog-post in the first 2 months.
+I’ll help you edit and will cross-post on [MLmentoship blog](http://mlmentorship.github.io) to further promote your work and profileI’ll invite DS/ML professionals in my network to share their experience with you.

 ### Stream 1 (Starting out in ML)